300 year old house in Morocco!

-We are looking for someone to take care of our 4 bedroom house in Fes and welcome house swap & other guests.
-We have opportunities for a house sitter from Mid july and again from early/mid November.
+We are looking for someone to take care of our beautiful 4 bedroom house in Fes and welcome guests.
+We definitely prefer people who can stay 3 months (or more) as it takes time to get used to Fes.

 There will be some basic house maintenance jobs to be done - keeping the house clean, tidy and guest ready.
-Oiling wooden doors, keeping plants happy etc. It's not a passive house sit and we are keen to find a warm friendly host with an eye for detail.
-Im keen to have house sitters for 3 months but will consider less.
-Fes takes sometime to get used to.
+Oiling wooden doors, keeping plants happy etc. I and we are keen to find a warm friendly host with an eye for detail.

 Knowledge of French or Arabic is useful.
 Having said that I manage without!

 Ours is a 300 year old house in the oldest part of Fes medina, within a few minutes walk of the karaouine mosque, Nejarine museum, the henna souk and other culturally important sites.
 The house has been completely renovated using traditional techniques but with a modern aesthetic.You will be immersed in the everyday life and sounds of the old city, artisans working, children playing and people transporting goods by mules.

 Fes is unlike anywhere else, the old medina is really like stepping back in time several hundred years.
 A labyrinth of tiny dark streets where modest wooden doors lead to palaces and the main means of getting bulky items in and out by donkey.
 Once inside it’s car free.
 My house is in the middle of the old medina, about minutes walk from the nearest parking and taxis.

 Life in the medina is fascinating - it's a living museum!
 It can be intense and wouldn't suit everyone.
 Best suited to people who are adaptable, curious and don't like to drive everywhere!

 There are some lovely places to escape - Riads with secret gardens, hammams, walks in the hills 30 minutes away and an interesting and friendly expat community.